 These are general tips, so it’s always best to consult a professional plumber or the faucet user’s manual before attempting the cleaning process.
 You want to ensure you’re following the right steps for your specific faucet.

-4. A Leaking Pipe
+4. A Leaky Pipe

 Are you still searching for reasons why your kitchen sink water pressure is low?
 There could be leaks in the pipes or water supply lines inside your home, including the one leading to the kitchen sink.
 As you can imagine, these leaks can easily disrupt the flow of water to your faucet — since water is escaping through cracks or holes instead.